GabCoolDude/School.md/Lycée/Anglais/Chapter 2/Final Task.md

 - *For once during this show, I agree with you.
 I use my clothes and my fashion as tools to say what I think and also to bring out my true identity.*

 Question 4:
+- **No, like I said before, I just use them to express my identity and nothing else.**
+- *Of course, I use them to say what I think about culture, politics, controversial topics, etcetera...*